projen/projen/docs/api/API.md

 ## class AutoDiscover 🔹 <a id="projen-awscdk-autodiscover"></a>

-Automatically creates a `LambdaFunction` for all `.lambda.ts` files under the source directory of the project.
+Discovers and creates integration tests and lambdas from code in the project's source and test trees.

 __Submodule__: awscdk